 - Pinch ground cloves

 - Cool the pie until room temperature, about 3 hours.
-This is also a great pie to make the day before.
+Serve with whipped cream.

 To make ahead: